 Compared to some of our other top-rated toddler bikes, the Frog Tadpole balance bike has the longest wheelbase, is the most adjustable (handlebars and saddle rails), and has the plushest seat.

 It does, however, have the smallest range in seat height, so we wouldn’t recommend it for toddlers with an inseam great than 15.5″.
 For taller toddlers in 2T to 3T clothes, the Frog would be our top choice as compared to the FirstBIKE and the Islabike Rothan.

 An Exceptional pick for 2.5 to 3.5-year-olds, the Frog Tadpole balance bike is one of our favorite bikes we’ve tested.
 From its long wheelbase, padded seat and high-end brakes, it is sure to have your child cruising happily and eagerly cruising no time.
 With a seat range of 13.3 to 16.5″, the Frog is best for kids with an inseam between 14″ and 16.5″.

-The Frog Tadpole is a great bike for boys or girls – it is available in red, orange, purple, and white with purple, pink and green spots.
-Frog Bikes are only available online from Ready, Set, Pedal.
-If a retailer isn’t located near you, give Frog a call at 844-307-4683 at they will work with you to get a bike to you.
+The Frog Tadpole is a great balance bike for boys or girls – it is available in red, orange, purple, and white with purple, pink and green spots.
+In the US, Frog Bikes are only available online from Ready, Set, Pedal.